Skip to content

 subtestworkspace

-The usage of such an approach is well demonstrated by example.
-We created a test called SampleMaster and put all Rapise samples into it by using Add File context menu in the the Test Tree dialog.
-Finally the Files tree looks like:
+This approach is well demonstrated by an example.
+We created a test called SampleMaster and put all Rapise samples into it by using the Add File context menu in the Test Tree dialog.
+The resulting Files tree looks like:

 subtest samplemaster tree